BryantWelch/display-test.app/README.md

 ```
 This script should be run whenever new patterns are added to the `src/assets/patterns` directory.

-### Development Best Practices
-- Use the provided ESLint configuration for code consistency
-- Follow React hooks best practices for component development
-- Ensure all tests are responsive and work in fullscreen mode
-- Test changes across different browsers before submitting PRs

 ### Code Organization
 - `/src/pages/tests/` - Individual test components
 - `/src/components/` - Reusable UI components